Finite-Size Spectral Signatures of Order by Quantum Disorder: A Perspective from Anderson's Tower of States

 Unlike an effective spin of length $N/2$ describing the ferromagnetic subspace, the relevant low-energy subspace now consists of two large spins of length $N/4$, corresponding to the two sublattices $A$ and $B$ of the N\'eel ordering, each containing $N/2$ spins.
 The resulting LM Hamiltonian is ${\cal H}_{\rm LM} = \frac{3J+K}{N} \big(\vec{S}_{\rm tot}^2 - \vec{S}^2_A - \vec{S}^2_B\big)$~\cite{SM}, where $\vec{S}_{\rm tot} = \vec{S}_{\rm A} + \vec{S}_{\rm B}$.
 Since ${\cal H}_{\rm LM}$ has \sutwo{} symmetry, $S_{\rm tot}$ and $S_{\rm tot}^z$ are conserved.
 The ground state has $S_{\rm tot} = 0$, while excited states are labeled by $S_{\rm tot} = 1, 2, \dots$, each with degeneracy $(2S_{\rm tot}+1)$ [see Fig.~\subref{fig.HK-AFM-spec}{(b)}].
 This qualitatively agrees with the ED spectrum [Fig.~\subref{fig.HK-AFM-spec}{(a)}], \emph{except} for the splitting of the $S_{\rm tot} = 2$ level and above observed in the ED spectrum.

-To resolve this discrepancy, we consider the BLM description, adding the operator equivalent of the spin-wave ZPE, as done previously.
+To resolve this discrepancy, we consider a BLM description, adding the operator equivalent of the spin-wave ZPE, as done previously.
 Here, the ZPE manifests as a cubic anisotropy, with minima along the $\pm \vhat{x}$, $\pm\vhat{y}$, $\pm\vhat{z}$ directions.
 The corresponding operator is~\cite{SM}

 where the denominator arises from the length of each effective large spin.
 The perturbative action of ${\cal H}_{\rm pert}$ on ${\cal H}_{\rm LM}$ mirrors the problem of a magnetic ion placed in a cubic crystal field environment~\cite{Fazekas1999}.
 It does not lift the degeneracy of the $S_{\rm tot} = 1$ level but splits the $S_{\rm tot} = 2$ level into the analogue of the $e_g$ doublet and $t_{2g}$ triplet~\cite{Fazekas1999}, as clearly observed in both the ED [Fig.~\subref{fig.HK-AFM-spec}{(a)}] and BLM spectra [Fig.~\subref{fig.HK-AFM-spec}{(b)}].
-Moreover, $\g$ from LSWT agrees well with that extracted from the $S_{\rm tot} = 2$ splitting in the ED spectrum [Fig.~\subref{fig.HK-AFM-spec}{(c)}].
-The disagreement between the BLM and ED spectra near $\xi = \pi/2$ arises due to the presence of the Kitaev spin liquid phase in this region~\cite{Chaloupka2013}.
-The ferromagnetic counterpart of this model (i.e., $J<0$, $K<0$) also exhibits ObQD~\cite{Chaloupka2010,Chaloupka2013}, with the BLM framework again yielding an analogous rotor description in the finite-size spin-$\frac{1}{2}$ limit (details in SM~\cite{SM}).
-A one-dimensional version of the ferromagnetic Heisenberg-Kitaev model also exhibits ObQD~\cite{Yang2024}, and its effective rotor physics can be obtained by a straightforward application of the BLM framework, as discussed in SM~\cite{SM}.
+Moreover, $\g$ from LSWT~\cite{SM} agrees well with that extracted from the $S_{\rm tot} = 2$ splitting in the ED spectrum [Fig.~\subref{fig.HK-AFM-spec}{(c)}].
+The disagreement between the BLM and ED spectra near $\xi = \pi/2$, marked by a gray region in all panels of Fig.~\ref{fig.HK-AFM-spec}, arises due to the presence of the Kitaev spin liquid phase around this point~\cite{Chaloupka2013}.
+The ferromagnetic counterpart of this model (i.e., $J<0$, $K<0$) also exhibits ObQD~\cite{Chaloupka2010,Chaloupka2013}, with the BLM framework again yielding an analogous rotor description in the finite-size spin-$\frac{1}{2}$ limit (details in the Supplemental Material~\cite{SM}).
+A one-dimensional version of the ferromagnetic Heisenberg-Kitaev model also exhibits ObQD~\cite{Yang2024}, and its effective rotor physics can be obtained by a straightforward application of the BLM framework, as discussed in the Supplemental Material~\cite{SM}.

 {\it{Conclusion}.}--- To date, an understanding of the mechanism for order by quantum disorder (ObQD) has been lacking in finite-size $S=\frac{1}{2}$ systems.
 We have considered two textbook models harboring ObQD and presented an effective beyond Lieb-Mattis (BLM) description of how ObQD operates in the spin-$\frac{1}{2}$ limit, from finite-size systems to the thermodynamic limit.
 We identified a pattern of splittings in the \emph{excited states} in the low-energy exact diagonalization (ED) spectrum, serving as a precursor to ObQD in the thermodynamic limit.
 Just as the Anderson tower of states serves as a diagnostic of spontaneous symmetry breaking in finite-size spin-$\frac{1}{2}$ systems, our analysis plays a similar role for ObQD.